andrewjstryker/makefile-helper/README.md

 4. Split target lines at `#!`.
 The first field is a target that _might_ require special privilege and the second field is the help message.

+5. Split environment variable line (i.e., the `?=` variable definition syntax at `?=` and `#>` to document the variable, the default value, and document the meaning.

+5. Flush environment variable documentation on lines that start with `#env`.

+6. Flush remaining environment variable definition at exit.

-5. Check for targets that might require special privilege at exit and print a notice if some where encountered.
+7. Check for targets that might require special privilege at exit and print a notice if some where encountered.

 ```sh